The second rational homology group of the moduli space of curves with level structures: Preliminaries

 \paragraph{Long exact sequence.} Let $G$ be a group and

 be a short exact sequence of $G$-modules.
 There is then a long exact sequence

 \paragraph{The Hochschild-Serre spectral sequence.} Let

 be a short exact sequence of groups and let $M$ be a $G$-module.
-The homology Hochschild-Serre spectral sequence is a natural first quadrant spectral sequence converging to $\HH_{\ast}(G;M)$ whose $E^2$ page is of the form
+The homology Hochschild-Serre spectral sequence is a first quadrant spectral sequence converging to $\HH_{\ast}(G;M)$ whose $E^2$ page is of the form

 If our short exact sequence of groups is split and $M$ is a trivial $G$-module, then all the differentials coming out of the bottom row of this spectral sequence vanish.
+Also, this spectral sequence is natural in the sense that a morphism of short exact sequences induces a morphism of spectral sequences.
 The edge groups have the following interpretations. \begin{itemize} \item $E^{\infty}_{p,0}$, a subgroup of $E^2_{p,0} \cong \HH_p(Q;\HH_0(K;M)) \cong \HH_p(Q;M_K)$, is equal to

 \item $E^{\infty}_{0,q}$, a quotient of $E^2_{0,q} \cong \HH_0(Q;\HH_q(K;M)) \cong (\HH_q(K;M))_Q$, is isomorphic to

 \end{itemize} A standard consequence of this spectral sequence is the natural 5-term exact sequence